nilpay/oss/docs/index.md

 In our API responses, the `data` field will contain different information depending on the context of the API call.
 Here is a breakdown of the possible structures:

+!!! note
+    transaction_id is a system generated id (ksuid) for all of the transactions, whilst UUID is client generated Both can be used efficiently to retrieve a transactions info

 ### **Top-up Response Data**

 - **Fields:**